Ermiopia2034/Resume_Analyzer_AI/README.md

 1.  **Get an Authentication Token:**
     The backend uses a hardcoded user for authentication.
 Use the following command to get a JWT.
     ```sh
-    TOKEN=$(curl -s -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "username=testuser&password=testpassword" http://localhost:8000/auth/login | sed -E 's/.*"access_token":"([^"]+)".*/\1/') && echo "Token stored in \$TOKEN"
+    curl -s -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "username=testuser&password=testpassword" http://localhost:8000/auth/login
     ```

 2.  **Upload a Resume for Analysis:**
-    With the token stored in the `$TOKEN` variable, you can now upload a PDF file to the secure endpoint.
+    With the token provided from the above command, you can now upload a PDF file to the secure endpoint.
 Replace `path/to/your/resume.pdf` with the actual path to a PDF file.
     ```sh
-    curl -X POST -H "Authorization: Bearer $TOKEN" -F "file=@path/to/your/resume.pdf" http://localhost:8000/upload
+    curl -X POST -H "Authorization: Bearer $YOUR_TOKEN" -F "file=@path/to/your/resume.pdf" http://localhost:8000/upload
     ```
     On success, this will return `{"message": "File uploaded and sent to workflow successfully."}`.

 3.  **Verify the Result in the Database:**
     - Navigate to the **pgAdmin UI** at `http://localhost:5050`.
-    - Log in with the credentials from your `.env` file.
+    - Log in with the credentials from your `.env` file. (username: admin@example.com, password: admin)
     - Connect to the `resume_analyzer_db` and query the `resumes` table to see the newly inserted structured data.

 ## Accessing the Services